shreyashankar/create-ml-app/README.md

 # create-ml-app

 `create-ml-app` makes it easier to spin up a machine learning project locally in Python and handle various package dependencies.
-The name is inspired by [`create-react-app`](create react app).
-To use, simply fork the Makefile and `setup.py` in this repository.
+The name is inspired by [`create-react-app`](https://github.com/facebook/create-react-app).
+To use, simply fork this repository and execute `make run` from your shell.

 ## Motivation